What is 3Dprinting? The 3DPrinting FAQ – 3DPrinterChat.Com

 G-code (gcode) is the code that the printer will use to print your 3D model. gcode can be in a file as commands instructing where the printer needs to move and extrude (X, Y, and Z) that the printer uses to build your model.

-Here you can find a guide explaining gcode in more detail.
+A guide explaining 3DPrinting G-code in more detail.

 3D printing has brought forward many advancements in the military – from making prototype parts to making undetectable plastic weapons.
 Here you can find more info about the military uses for 3D printing.